 Don’t Forget That Backup Plan

-Apart from a reception area to match the outdoor ceremony, there must be a permanent indoor space on standby in case the weather fails.
+Apart from a reception area to match the outdoor ceremony, a permanent indoor space must be on standby in case the weather fails.
 Plan B could be anything from a tent to a separate on-site building.
-If the venue comes with an indoor reception, that space could become the ceremony location as well.
+If the venue comes with an indoor reception, that space could also become the ceremony location.

 What if venue plans do change?
 Don’t stress.
-Brides should stay positive—to get prepared mentally, consider a few things that make the backup location special, and hold onto them.
+Brides should stay positive—to prepare mentally, consider a few things that make the backup location special, and hold onto them.